openbmc/phosphor-ipmi-flash/bmc_json_config.md

 `phosphor-ipmi-flash-bios-prepare.target`.
 This can be a single service name, or a target.

-In this configuration the `verification` type is `fileSystemdVerify`.
-This is similar to the `systemd` type except it also expects a `path`.
-The `path` is used to read back the status of whatever was triggered via the `unit` field.
-Was the verification successful?
-Is the verification still in progress?
-This information is read back from the file specified by the `path` field.
+In this configuration the `verification` type is `systemd`.
+This will query systemd for the status of the verification unit to determine running, success, or failure.

 In this configuration the `update` type is `systemd`.
 This is the same object as with the `preparation` action.
-In this case, though the status cannot be read back with something useful.
-Typically, the `fileSystemdVerify` type should be used as it provides information on success.

 ## config-static-bmc-reboot.json